AwardOfSky/CUDA-Fast-Sort/README.md

 <sup>1</sup> Key-value support would follow a SoA approach, preserving the current key-array layout.
 Conceptually, this extends the scatter stage so that key moves are mirrored over the corresponding values.
 While this feature should be required for a production-ready sort, it is mostly independent from the optimizations already performed, so it's left for future work.

 <sup>2</sup> This was mainly done to test larger arrays.
-Unlike CUB, which preserves the input and writes to a separate output buffer, this implementation uses a standard two-buffer ping-pong scheme.
-This simplifies the pipeline and avoids additional buffer management, at the performance cost of potentially overwriting the input (if an odd number of passes is performed, a final extra array copy is required, as far as I understand, CUB performs no copies).
+CUB provides two interfaces, one which preserves the input and writes to a separate output buffer, and another thadouble-buffering and drops the input remaining intact requirement.
+This implementation uses a standard two-buffer ping-pong scheme (equivalent to CUB double-buffering), simplifying the pipeline and avoiding additional buffer management at the performance cost of potentially overwriting the input in case the number of passes performance is odd.

 ## Optimizations: